badlydrawnrob/anki/source/themes/cards/missing/missing.md

       | Requires `{{c1::cloze}}` tag(s))

       A markdown fenced code block that will compile to our highlighted code with Pandoc.
-Make sure to add at least one cloze deletion:
+Once you've compiled your code block, be sure to add at least one cloze deletion in your Anki card:

         `{{c1::the answer::HINT TEXT}}`